Sholem Asch: Death and legacy

 Asch spent most of his last two years in Bat Yam near Tel Aviv, Israel, in a house that the mayor had invited him to build, but died in London at his desk writing.
 Due to his controversies, his funeral in London was small.
 His house in Bat Yam is now the Sholem Asch Museum and part of the MoBY-Museums of Bat Yam complex of three museums.
 The bulk of his library, containing rare Yiddish books and manuscripts, as well as the manuscripts of some of his own works, is held at Yale University.
 Although many of his works are no longer read today, his best works have proven to be standards of Jewish and Yiddish literature.
-His sons were Moszek Asz/Moses "Moe" Asch (2 December 1905, Warsaw – 19 October 1986, United States), the founder and head of Folkways Records, and Natan Asz/Nathan Asch (1902, Warsaw – 1964, United States), also a writer.
-His great-grandson, David Mazower, is a writer and a BBC Journalist.
+His four children were Moszek Asz/Moses "Moe" Asch (2 December 1905, Warsaw – 19 October 1986, United States), the founder and head of Folkways Records, Natan Asz/Nathan Asch (1902, Warsaw – 1964, United States) and Janek Asz/John Asch (1907, Warsaw – 1997, United States), both also writers; and daughter Ruth Asch Shaffer (1910, Warsaw – 2006, England).

+His grandson Michael Asch is an anthropologist, and his great-grandsons are David Mazower, a writer and a BBC Journalist., and Mark Mazower, an author and history professor at Columbia University.